 Summary

-addThe filter is a small but versatile tool in the AnQiCMS template.It can flexibly handle number addition and string concatenation, thus realizing various simple dynamic display effects during template rendering.addFilters can provide simple and efficient solutions.
-However, we need to remember that its 'dynamic' occurs during server-side template rendering, not in real-time client interaction.
+addThe filter is a small but widely used tool in the AnQiCMS template.It can flexibly handle numeric addition and string concatenation, thus realizing various simple dynamic display effects during template rendering.Whether it is adjusting the starting value of the list number or performing simple calculations and summations on existing numbers,addFilters can provide concise and efficient solutions.
+However, we need to remember that its 'dynamic' occurs during server-side template rendering, not real-time interaction on the client side.

-Q1:addCan the filter implement dynamic counters like 'article view count real-time update'?
-A1:Cannot.addThe filter is executed when rendering templates on the server side, operating on the available data at that time and generating static HTML.
-To achieve dynamic effects like real-time updates of article views in the user's browser, it usually requires combining backend logic (updating the database with each request) and frontend JavaScript code (loading the page via AJAX and other methods)
+Q1:addCan the filter implement a dynamic counter like the real-time update of article views?
+A1:No.addThe filter is executed on the server side when rendering templates, it operates on the available data at that time and generates static HTML.
+To achieve dynamic effects like real-time updates of article views in the user's browser, it is usually necessary to combine backend logic (update the database with each request) and frontend JavaScript code (loading the page through AJAX and other methods)